ArishahMR/CoffeeSalesDashboard/README.md

 ## Process
-1. Data Cleaning: The raw dataset was imported into Excel, and necessary data transformations (e.g., removing duplicates, and formatting date columns) were applied.
+<b>1.
+Data Cleaning</b>: The raw dataset was imported into Excel, and necessary data transformations (e.g., removing duplicates, and formatting date columns) were applied.

-2. XLOOKUP: Used XLOOKUP to match and retrieve data across multiple sheets efficiently
+<b>2.
+XLOOKUP</b>: Used XLOOKUP to match and retrieve data across multiple sheets efficiently

-3. Dashboard Design: Using Excel tools like pivot tables, charts, and slicers, the dashboard was designed for ease of use and interactivity.
+<b>3.
+Dashboard Design</b>: Using Excel tools like pivot tables, charts, and slicers, the dashboard was designed for ease of use and interactivity.

 ## Insights
    1. Sales were highest in the United States, with RM35,638.89 in total sales.

    2. The most popular customer was Don Flintiff, contributing RM317.07.

    3. Arabica coffee consistently performed well over the years.